 What helps in this kind of business is to see the whole “elephant” – that is, get the general, overall picture.
 Then the specifics, and their relationship to each other and to the whole, will fall into place more easily.
 What we want to avoid is the tendency to grab ahold of one aspect and insist on visualizing the “elephant” on the basis of that one feature only.

-Since many predictions in the Bible concern the near future of mankind’s history, that certainly makes them a subject worthy of our attention.
+Since many predictions in the Bible concern the near future of human history, that certainly makes them a subject worthy of our attention.
 That doesn’t mean to say that the conclusions brought forth here in this particular study are all correct.
 But hopefully, if nothing else, some small advancement in our understanding of what the Sacred Book is trying to tell us about our future and present day historical conditions may come out of it.

 For prophecies that are in the process of being fulfilled, usually they’re difficult to understand.
 With already fulfilled prophecies, we have the benefit of hindsight.
 But for prophecies about our modern day, it can be a tricky business trying to figure out how they’re supposed to apply to historical reality.
 And here is where it pays to steer clear of the kind of “theologic wars” that the blind men encountered in their discussion about the elephant that they couldn’t see in full but could only see in part.